 What to Eat in Thailand

 Thailand is known for its delicious cuisine, and you’ll find many dishes.
-The most popular dishes include pad thai, tom yum soup, and green curry.
+The popular dishes include pad thai, tom yum soup, and green curry.
 Street food is also a great way to sample local flavours and save money.

 Attractions in Thailand